There are three major stances concerning God, gods, and the supernatural:

 What is science?

 Science has its limits: For example, science cannot tell us how to behave morally.
 Even within the scientific domain, some questions may never be answered (think of the question of what initiated the Big Bang).
-Still, Humanism views science to be the best method to learn about the physical world.
+Still, Humanism considers science the best method to learn about the physical world.
 This is because science has shown to predict natural phenomena better than any competing method.
-We discuss a scientific view of the world in the Chapter on the Universe.
+We discuss a more precise definition of science in the Chapter on Truth, and a scientific view of the world in the Chapter on the Universe.

 We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology.